 I don’t remember exactly all of the food we had, but throughout the experience, there was a nice soup (I had seconds!), the main meal consisted of duck and vegetables (I had seconds on the veggies!), and lastly, there was a dessert that I really liked.

-The way it worked out was Lars wound up with 4 portions of duck (Anya, Heidi and I gave him ours.
+The way it worked out was our son wound up with 4 portions of duck (Our daughter, Heidi and I gave him ours.
 Heidi ended up asking for the vegetarian quiche, which she loved).
-I ate Anya’s and Lars’ dessert, and I think the three adults polished off a bottle of wine.
+I ate the kids’ dessert, and I think the three adults polished off a bottle of wine.
 OK, I’ll admit that the veggies were potatoes.

 The funny thing is the food serving cart was on the table, and the servers were walking along serving people like there was nothing strange about the situation.
 If you wanted more food, they just reached down for your plate and scooped some more for you.

 At the very end of the evening, all of the dishes and glasses were picked up, and the lights were dimmed, and the Director came out and talked to all of the sections.
 We couldn’t see him directly, but we were able to watch him on one of the many screens.
 He thanked the wait staff and the performers, and then it was Movie Time!